Greek Yogurt Marinated Chicken

 This post may contain affiliate links.

-This flavorful, juicy Greek Yogurt Marinated Chicken recipe features the tangy, bright flavors of yogurt, lemon, and herbs.
-It’s easy to make and pairs beautifully with fresh salads, roasted vegetables, rice, and more!
+Flavorful and juicy, Greek yogurt marinated chicken is an easy meal to make on the stove.
 What makes it so special is the creamy yogurt base that tenderizes the chicken and adds a lightly charred, flavorful crust once cooked.

 Happy Kitchen Secrets